On the digital track: transit in unpredictable times

 Laying the foundation and building on it

 It is essential to understand the nature of these changes as they are happening.
-If, for example, people in the fields of education and training could predict the greatest skill deficits, they may be better prepared to move quickly and develop programs that teach these specific, in-demand skills.
+If, for example, people in the fields of education and training could predict the greatest skill deficits, they may be better prepared to move quickly and develop programmes that teach these specific, in-demand skills.

-We must also recognize that soft skills, such as adaptability and leadership, are more important than ever in an Industry 4.0 workplace where many workers, particularly millennials and Gen Z, identify as essential for their success.
+We must also recognise that soft skills, such as adaptability and leadership, are more important than ever in an Industry 4.0 workplace where many workers, particularly millennials and Gen Z, identify as essential for their success.

 The right skills: taking the cue from industry

 Gaining this kind of foresight on in-demand skills requires open and transparent public-private dialogue.
 Only through such dialogue, can we foster smart rulemaking and holistically frame the issues and solutions.

 Regulators, employers, educators and all interested parties must listen to one another and share in the building of an employment eco-system in which: